Last Lecture: Let your talents be known, but with humility

 She classified graduates under two categories, advising the students to choose the category that goes in line with their personality; entrepreneurs and corporates.
 “There are two types of graduates; the entrepreneurs who are the risk takers and love working alone.
 Corporates fall in the second category, these do not like taking risks and are team players.
 Depending on your personality chose the category that suits you well,” said Mrs. Mutuku

 She put a great emphasis on personality, advising the students to learn about their personality and those around them.
 These will help them work better with others.
-Besides these she taught the students on how to prioritize their time, which is a great asset.
+Besides these she taught the students on how to prioritize their time, which is a great asset and asked them to learn from other people’s innovations such as this one to create lasting value in the market place.

 Listed below are key points discussed during the lecture on how to behave in the corporate world.